caub/pg-tsquery/README.md

 | `foo (bar,bip)`, `foo+(bar\|bip)` | `foo&(bar\|bip)` |

 Notes:
-- `<:` are ignored, and act like word separators, so an AND
+- `<:` are ignored, and act like word separators, so like an AND
 - it's safe to add `:*` at the end of the result of tsquery (for substring matching), if it's **not empty** and **not ending with )** (we could add an option to add it to the last word seen)

 [npm-image]: https://img.shields.io/npm/v/pg-tsquery.svg?style=flat-square